zhongjiayuan-fs/HNPP_project/README.md

 # HNPP_project
 Implementation of HNPP on scRNA-Seq Data

-This project demonstrates the calculation of Higher-Order Network-Based Personalized PageRank (HNPP) on a single-cell RNA sequencing dataset.
+This project demonstrates the calculation of higher-order network-based personalized PageRank (HNPP) on a single-cell RNA sequencing dataset.
 The input data can be easily substituted with other datasets for flexibility.

 Input Data:
 Pericyte_to_neuron.csv